 Name: The name 'Cork' derives from the Irish 'Corcach Mór Mumhan', which means the 'Great marsh of Munster' and refers to the fact that the centre of Cork city is built on islands which are marshy and prone to episodes of flooding.

 Who founded Cork City: St Finbarr is the founder and patron saint of Cork.
 He followed the River Lee from its beginning in Gougane Barra to Cork where he founded a monastery in the 7th century where St Finbarre’s Cathedral now stands.

 Population: 123,000 people in Cork City.
 Approximately 447, 000 people in Cork City and County Cork.

 Ireland’s largest county: County Cork

 3rd Largest City in Ireland: Cork is Ireland’s third city after Dublin and Belfast

-Cork Harbour: Cork Harbour is reputedly thought to be the second largest harbour in the world after Sydney Harbour
+Cork Harbour: Cork Harbour is reputedly the second largest harbour in the world after Sydney Harbour

 River: The River Lee runs through Cork city

 Cork Colours: Red and White